mindspore-ai/docs/docs/mindformers/docs/source_en/usage/evaluation.md

 |-------|--------:|------------------|-------:|-------------|---|--------|---|--------|
 | gsm8k |       3 | flexible-extract |      5 | exact_match | ↑ | 0.5034 | ± | 0.0138 |
 |       |         | strict-match     |      5 | exact_match | ↑ | 0.5011 | ± | 0.0138 |

-### Features

-For details about all Harness evaluation tasks, see [Viewing a Dataset Evaluation Task](#viewing-a-dataset-evaluation-task).

 ## VLMEvalKit Evaluation